codepath/android_guides/Configuring-a-Parse-Server.md

               android:value="id:SENDER_ID_HERE"/>
      ```

-4. Add the necessary permissions.
-Make sure to change any instances of `com.codepath.parseportpush` to your application package name.
+4. Add the necessary permissions (i.e. `com.google.android.c2dm.permission.WAKE_LOCK`, `com.google.android.c2dm.permission.RECEIVE`, `com.yourpackagename.permission.C2D_MESSAGE`, etc.)  Make sure to change any instances of `com.codepath.parseportpush` to your application package name.
 If you forget any of these permissions, it is likely the GCM registration will not succeed.

     ```xml